jameshughes89/cs2XX-ComputerArchitecture/site/topics/introduction/introduction.rst

     :width: 500 px
     :align: center

-    Screenshot of a portion of a modified version of the 8-bit computer designed by Ben Eater.
+    Screenshot of a small portion of a modified version of the 8-bit computer designed by Ben Eater.
 The larger circuit is a simulated fully functional and programmable turing complete computer.